ace-wg/ace-revoked-token-notification/draft-ietf-ace-revoked-token-notification.md

 * TRL endpoint: an endpoint at the AS associated with the TRL resource.
 The default name of the TRL endpoint in a url-path is '/revoke/trl'.
 Implementations are not required to use this name, and can define their own instead.

-* Registered device: a device registered at the AS, i.e., as a Client, or a RS, or both.
+* Registered device: a device registered at the AS, i.e., as a Client, or an RS, or both.
 A registered device acts as a caller of the TRL endpoint.

 * Administrator: entity authorized to get full access to the TRL at the AS, and acting as a caller of the TRL endpoint.
-An administrator is not necessarily a registered device as defined above, i.e., a Client requesting Access Tokens or a RS consuming Access Tokens.
+An administrator is not necessarily a registered device as defined above, i.e., a Client requesting Access Tokens or an RS consuming Access Tokens.
 How the administrator authorization is established and verified is out of the scope of this specification.

 * Pertaining Access Token:

    - With reference to an administrator, an Access Token issued by the AS.

    - With reference to a registered device, an Access Token intended to be owned by that device.
 An Access Token pertains to a Client if the AS has issued the Access Token for that Client following its request.
-An Access Token pertains to a RS if the AS has issued the Access Token to be consumed by that RS.
+An Access Token pertains to an RS if the AS has issued the Access Token to be consumed by that RS.

 Examples throughout this document are expressed in CBOR diagnostic notation without the tag and value abbreviations.